Assistant Vice President of Corporate Security, Laurentian Bank

 Laurentian Bank pulls together data to combat fraud and money laundering

 Financial crime costs Canadian financial institutions more than $1 billion a year.
 And while banks’ analytic systems are often very effective at detecting and shutting down suspicious transactions through a single channel, patterns of criminal activity are often very sophisticated and involve more than one channel, account or identity.
-With a myriad of touch points including: transactional accounts, credit card accounts, mortgages and other financial instruments, along with falsified addresses, phone numbers and other identification information, making connections between the players and their games very complex.
+With myriad touch points, including: transactional accounts, credit card accounts, mortgages and other financial instruments, along with falsified addresses, phone numbers and other identification information, making connections between the players and their games very complex.

 Cross-referencing across several cases and identities tells you you’re dealing with a criminal network.